trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 1. The `alsoKnownAs` property in the root of the DID document MAY contain any DID that has the same AID.
 See the [[ref: designated aliases]] section for information on how an AID anchors the `alsoKnownAs` identifiers to their [[ref: KERI event stream]].
 1. `did:webs` DIDs MUST serve the `did:webs` and corresponding `did:web`as an `alsoKnownAs` identifier.
 1. `did:webs` DIDs MUST provide the corresponding `did:keri` as an `alsoKnownAs` identifier.
-1. The same AID MAY be associated with multiple `did:webs` DIDs, each with a different [[ref:host]] and/or path, but with the same AID.
+1. The same AID MAY be associated with multiple `did:webs` DIDs, each with a different [[ref: host]] and/or path, but with the same AID.
 1. `did:webs` DIDs MUST be listed in the [[ref: designated aliases]] attestation of the AID.
 1. For each [[ref: AID controlled identifier]] DID defined above, an entry in the `alsoKnownAs` array in the DID document MUST be created.